robtweed/qewd-jsdb/IRIS.md

 That's IRIS configured and ready for the installation of QEWD-JSdb.

-# Fetching the QEWD-JSdb Installer
+# Fetching the QEWD Installation for IRIS

 SSH into the EC2 instance as the user *ubuntu*.